'I Want Data Proof': Salon Owner Staying Open, Planning To Sue Newsom Over Stay-At-Home Order

 The salon owner argues that forcing salons to close is a violation of constitutional rights because the state hasn’t provided any data showing that salons are significant spreaders of the virus.

-“You know what, if you’re gonna come at me, and push me basically out of a job, to close my business down, to force me to lock my doors, to not to be able to provide for my family along with the 24 other livelihoods that are in this salon, I want data proof.
+“You know what, if you’re gonna come at me, and push me basically out of a job, to close my business down, to force me to lock my doors, to not to be able to provide for my family along with the 24 other livelihoods that are in this salon, I want data proof,” Boranian said.
+“And they don’t have it.”

 On Monday, citing rising cases across the state, Newsom doubled down on his coronavirus business closures that were set to end next week, saying instead that they will likely extend into the new year.